The Woman Who Served Poison With Tea

 But cruelty gave the emptiness architecture.

-Even the Monkeys Started Noticing
+4. But the Monkeys Started Noticing It

 Soon the monastery changed.